Interbotix/interbotix_ros_arms/interbotix_sdk/README.md

 - `gripper_profile_acceleration` - sets the max acceleration limit for the gripper joint; refer to 'arm_profile_acceleration' above.
 - `use_moveit` - if true, this node starts the FollowJointTrajectory action servers for the arm and gripper joints; set this to true if MoveIt is being used.
 - `use_pid_cntlrs` - if true, this node inserts PID controllers between a commanded joint trajectory and the physical motors.
 Default pid configs for each robot can be found in the [pid_config](pid_config/) directory.
 For better control, feel free to modify the gains as necessary.
 See one of the files for setup instructions and an explanation of how the controllers work.
 Note that if this parameter is true, the 'arm_operating_mode' must be set to 'velocity' control as well.
+- `use_time_based_profile` - when this is 'false', `arm_profile_velocity` and `gripper_profile_velocity` describe the max velocity limit for the arm joints and gripper joint respectively.
+Similarly, `arm_profile_acceleration` and `gripper_profile_acceleration` describe the max acceleration limit for the arm joints and gripper joint respectively.
+However, when this parameter is set to 'true', `arm_profile_velocity` and `gripper_profile_velocity` describe the time in milliseconds that the arm joints and gripper joint respectively should be moving.
+Similarly, `arm_profile_acceleration` and `gripper_profile_acceleration` describe the time in milliseconds that the arm joints and gripper joint respectively should be accelerating.

 ## Usage